onkernel/example-playwright/CONTRIBUTING.md

 3. **Make your changes**
    - Write your code following our coding standards
-   - Ensure all tests pass: `npm test`
+   - Ensure all tests pass
    - Add tests for new functionality

 4. **Commit your changes**